dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/productionizing-your-dbt-databricks-project.md

 4. Check for problems in compiled files and logs.
 5. Seek help from the [dbt Cloud support team](/docs/dbt-support) if needed.

-Consult the [Debugging Errors documentation](https://docs.getdbt.com/guides/best-practices/debugging-errors) for a comprehensive list of error types and diagnostic methods.
+Consult the [Debugging errors documentation](/guides/best-practices/debugging-errors) for a comprehensive list of error types and diagnostic methods.

 To troubleshoot issues with a dbt Cloud job, navigate to the "Deploy > Run History" tab in your dbt Cloud project and select the failed run.
 Then, expand the run steps to view [console and debug logs](/docs/deploy/dbt-cloud-job#access-logs) to review the detailed log messages.
 To obtain additional information, open the Artifacts tab and download the compiled files associated with the run.